You can only pick one: who’s it gonna be?

 Green milk made an appearance in a much later film, The Last Jedi (though it wasn’t the milk that killed him…or was it?).
 Green milk comes from thala-sirens, which we know because we literally see him milking one’s teat and drinking it down thirstily on the spot.
 The good news is it must have tasted slightly better this time around; according to Hamill, the green milk was coconut milk that was colour graded in post production.

-You may have heard that Disney World (and Disney Land) have very recently opened up Star Wars wings in their theme parks called Galaxy’s Edge inside which there just happens to be a milk bar, serving both blue and green milk, and you know the first thought through my head was “I’m making Sean drink that!”
+You may have heard that Disney World (and Disney Land) have very recently opened up Star Wars wings in their theme parks called Galaxy’s Edge.
+Inside, you will find a milk bar, serving both blue and green milk, and you know the first thought through my head was “I’m making Sean drink that!”
 If you’re reading this around the time it was posted, now would be a good time to head over to our Twitter feed (@AssholeMovies) to see this thing go down live.

 Actually, there’s little to fear from Disney’s blue milk, other than the price.
 Neither comes from any earthly animal, but instead have somehow been extracted from the tiny tits of coconuts and rice.
 Blue milk tastes of dragonfruit, pineapple, watermelon, and lime while green milk tastes like orange, passionfruit, orange blossom, and grapefruit and they’re served frozen, sorta like a milkshake.